BibliothecaDAO/master-scroll/docs/economics/lords.md

 ### Journey Contract

-The journey contract was the initial distribution of Lords to early Realms holders who chose to stake.
+The journey contract was the initial distribution of $LORDS to early Realms holders who chose to stake.
 An allocation of this size will not happen again.